phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanNoopProperty

-Emitted when you have a refence to a property that is unused.
+Emitted when you have a reference to a property that is unused.

 ```
 Unused property